 Michael came home from school one day and went straight to his room.
 He didn’t leave all evening.
 He didn’t sleep all night.
 Emotions flowed out of him as he yelled at himself, cried, and realized he’d been holding back his feelings for years.

 “After that,” he said, “I knew I had to change something.”

 Continue reading on Medium

 As well as being a middle school counsellor, Phyllis Fagell is a writer and columnist in The Washington Post.
-Check out her blog or follow her on Facebook or Twitter.
+Check out her blog and follow her on Facebook or Twitter.

-Visit the Project Pneuma website to support about Damion Cooper’s program for boys and young men in Baltimore.
-Visit The Baltimore Sun’s Baltimore Homicides page to learn more about the statistics I cited in the episode.
+You can support Damion Cooper’s program for boys and young men in Baltimore on the Project Pneuma website.
+If you want to learn more about the statistics I cited in the episode, visit The Baltimore Sun’s Baltimore Homicides webpage.

 William Pollack, Real Boys: Rescuing Our Sons from the Myths of Boyhood →